Cinnamon & Honey Christmas Stars

 - Leave on the trays to cool for a couple of minutes, then transfer to wire racks to cool completely.

 These cinnamon and honey Christmas stars are my entry for this month’s We Should Cocoa.

 As my alternative name for these biscuits is Spicy Stars, I’m also submitting them to Alpha Bakes where the letter is S this month.
 This challenge is jointly hosted by The More Than Occasional Baker and Caroline Makes.

-These are, of course, made from scratch so they are also being sent to Javelin Warrior for his weekly Made with love Mondays.
+These Christmas cookies are, of course, made from scratch.
+So they are also being sent to Javelin Warrior for his weekly Made with love Mondays.